Diana Mosley: Writer

-Mosley was shunned in the British media for a period after the war and the couple established their own publishing company, Euphorion Books, named after a character in Goethe's Faust.
-This allowed Mosley to publish and Diana was free to commission a cultural list.
-After his release from jail, Mosley declared the death of fascism.
+Mosley was shunned in the British media for a period after the war, and the couple established their own publishing company, Euphorion Books, named after a character in Goethe's Faust.
+This allowed Oswald to publish, and Diana was free to commission a cultural list.
+After his release from jail, Oswald declared the death of fascism.
 Diana initially translated Goethe's Faust.
 Other notable books published by Euphorion under her aegis included La Princesse de Clèves (translated by Nancy, 1950), Niki Lauda's memoirs (1985), and Hans-Ulrich Rudel's memoirs, Stuka Pilot.
 She also edited several of her husband's books.

-While in France, Mosley edited the fascist cultural magazine The European for six years, and to this magazine she herself sometimes contributed material.
+While in France, Mosley edited the fascist cultural magazine The European for six years, and sometimes contributed material to it.
 She provided articles, book reviews, and regular diary entries.
 Many of her contributions were republished in 2008 in The Pursuit of Laughter.
 In 1965, she was commissioned to write the regular column "Letters from Paris" for Tatler.
 She reviewed autobiographical and biographical accounts as well as the occasional novel.
 Characteristically she would provide commentary of her own experiences and personal information of the subject of the book under discussion.
 She wrote regularly for Books and Bookmen.
 Her 1980 review of a biography on Magda Goebbels attracted attention from Christopher Hitchens.
 Hitchens objected to a passage where Mosley wrote: "Everyone knows the tragic end.
 As the Russians surrounded Berlin, the Goebbels painlessly killed their children and then themselves.
 The dead children were described by people who saw them as looking 'peacefully asleep'.
 Those who condemn this appalling, Masada-like deed must consider the alternative facing the distraught Magda."
 Hitchens insisted that the New Statesman issue an editorial condemning the Masada trope.
 In her eighties, Mosley became the lead reviewer for the London Evening Standard during A. N. Wilson's seven-year tenure as literary editor.
-In 1996, following Wilson's departure, his successor was asked by the new editor of the newspaper, Max Hastings to stop running Diana's reviews.
+In 1996, following Wilson's departure, his successor was asked by the new editor of the newspaper, Max Hastings to stop running Mosley's reviews.
 Hastings is reported to have said that he did not want any more "bloody Lady Hitler" in the newspaper.

 Mosley wrote the foreword and introduction of Nancy Mitford: A Memoir by Harold Acton.
 She produced her own two books of memoirs: A Life of Contrasts (1977, Hamish Hamilton), and Loved Ones (1985).
 The latter is a collection of pen portraits of close relatives and friends such as the writer Evelyn Waugh among others.
 In 1980, she released The Duchess of Windsor, a biography.

 In 2007, letters between the Mitford sisters, including communications to and from Diana, were published in the compilation The Mitfords: Letters Between Six Sisters, edited by Charlotte Mosley.
-The Sunday Times journalist India Knight described her (and Unity) as "both chilling and gruesomely fascinating".
 A following collection consisting of her letters, articles, diaries and reviews was released as The Pursuit of Laughter in December 2008.